ExpressLRS/Docs/docs/software/gemini.md

 ![Gemini Info](../assets/images/gemini-sunjun.png)
 </figure>

+## Is there antenna switching with Gemini?
+Can Antenna 1 of Receiver talk with Antenna 2 of TX if they are in the same polarization during a flight?

+Yes, there is antenna switching.

 ## What happens if I use a Gemini Tx, in Gemini Mode, with a single Antenna Receiver?

 The Gemini Tx will function as designed, in Gemini Mode.
 The Receiver will only get the signal from the TX it has sync'd with.
 The other Tx, will act as a noise generator.
+Therefore, you should set the Tx in either Switch or Single Antenna (Ant1/Ant2) Mode.

+## What happens if I use a Gemini Tx, in Gemini Mode, with Gemini-incapable Diversity Receivers?

+As above, with the Receiver antennas only getting sync from one Tx.
+We recommend setting the TX to non-Gemini Modes.

 ## How does a Gemini Rx behave when paired with a non-Gemini Tx?

-The Receiver will still listen on both Antennas, and only get sync on one.
+The Receiver will still listen on both Antennas, but only get sync on one.
 Both Rx will send out Telemetry, but only one of them will be used.

 ## Recommendations